 - Develop thought leadership through writing or speaking

-- Seek challenging projects that stretch your specialized capabilities
+- Seek projects that genuinely stretch your specialized capabilities

 Breadth Expansion (The Horizontal Bar)